Anonymous6598/Anonymous6598/README.md

 I also have second account Anonymous5689.
 Subscribe to it, please.
 Support my adventures on Linux.

+## Important news
+>[!IMPORTANT]
+> Due to exams at my university I won't be able to make new updates for my apps.
+All new apps will be connected to my university projects and they won't be meant for public use.
+When I'm free, I'll make new updates.

 ## Donations

 If you like me projects, you can donate me.